Offline storage of cryptocurrencies, typically involving hardware non-custodial wallets, USBs, offline computers, or paper wallets.

 used to receive, store and send cryptocurrencies

-Hosted wallets, or hot wallets, are software that can be accessed via the website of a wallet service provider and are the more widespread option owing to their ease of use, convenience and constant availability.
+or software wallets, are software that can be accessed via the website of a wallet service provider and are the more widespread option owing to their ease of use, convenience and constant availability.

 Access to the funds stored on a wallet is secured by a single or multiple private keys in the cases of single-signature or multisig